Campus Life Channel

 Size: 10.5” x 7” or 900px by 600px

-Side Panel Ads
+Side Panel Ads are currently unavailable for submission

 You may choose to create your own ad following the guidelines outlined in the link above OR you may choose one of our pre-sized and designed templates.
 Click on the template thumbnail below and open the ppt. template.
 When you are done making it your own, save as a .jpg and submit using submit your slide link above.